PierreLouisLetoquart/mistralkw/README.md

 The simplest way to "finetune" an LLM and use it locally is Ollama.
 We will create a [Modelfile](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) and create our custom LLM with the `ollama create` command.

-The `Modelfile` is super simple and can be modified depending on your use case.
+The `Modelfile` located in `./assets/` is a simple one and can be modified depending on your use case.

-Then run the following command:
+Then run the command to create the model:

 ```bash
 ollama create <model-name> -f </path/to/Modelfile>